-However, deciding between a mouthwash with alcohol and mouthwash without can be a hard thing to do.
-If you are unsure which type of mouthwash is really better for you, never fear—your dental professionals are here!
+However, deciding between a mouthwash with alcohol and mouthwash without it can be a hard thing to do.
+If you are still unsure which type of mouthwash is really better for you, never fear—your dental professionals are here!

 Mouthwash Containing Alcohol